 Rabbi Yoffie has been a pioneer in interfaith relations and launched Movement-wide dialogue programs with both Christians and Muslims.
 In 2005, he was the first Jew to address the Churchwide Assembly of the Evangelical Lutheran Church of America.
 In 2006, he accepted the invitation of the Rev. Jerry Falwell to address the students and faculty of Liberty University, where he spoke frankly of areas of agreement and disagreement.
 In 2007, Rabbi Yoffie was the first leader of a major Jewish organization to speak at the convention of the Islamic Society of North America.

 Rabbi Yoffie has also been deeply involved in issues of social justice and community concern.
-A prominent spokesperson for sensible gun control, he was the only religious leader to speak at the Million Mom March in Washington, DC.
-He has also worked tirelessly on behalf of the Jewish state and the rights of Reform Jews in Israel, and meets frequently with Israel's elected officials.
+A prominent spokesman for sensible gun control, he was the only religious leader to speak at the first Million Mom March in Washington, DC.
+He has also worked tirelessly on behalf of the Jewish state and the rights of Reform Jews in Israel.

 Raised in Worcester, MA, Rabbi Yoffie was ordained at Hebrew Union College-Jewish Institute of Religion in New York in 1974, and served congregations in Lynbrook, NY, and Durham, NC, before joining the Union in 1980.
-He and his wife Amy Jacobson Yoffie reside in Westfield, NJ, and have two children, Adina and Adam.
+His beloved wife, Amy Jacobson Yoffie, to whom he was married for 50 years, died in 2020.
+He has two children, Adina and Adam.